Currently still in prototyping phase, will be released somewhere Q2 2020!

 - 10 channels with TO-252 SMD MOSFETs extra high power handling and PWM dimming

-- Onboard level shifters raise the GPIOs 3.3v to 5.2v to drive MOSFETs for high amperage loads and granular PWM control
+- Onboard MOSFET gate drivers to raise the GPIOs 3.3v to 5.2v to drive MOSFETs for high amperage loads and granular PWM control

 - 10 independent dimming channels each having their own beefy +/- terminal pair on the board